icon-project/icon-project.github.io/docs/audit_checklist.md

 # Good
 # refund function in SCORE1
 def refund(self, _to:Address, _amount:int):
-    if msg.sender != _to:
+    if self.msg.sender != self.owner and self.msg.sender != _to:
-        self.revert('Only owner of the account can request refund') if token_balances[_to] < _amount:
+        self.revert('You are not allowed to request refund') if token_balances[_to] < _amount:
         self.revert('Not enough balance')

     # decrease balance first
     self.balances[_to] -= _amount

+    # send icx later
     self.icx.transfer(_to, _amount)

 # Good
 # refund function in SCORE1
 def refund(self, _to:Address, _amount:int):
-    if msg.sender != _to:
+    if self.msg.sender != self.owner and self.msg.sender != _to:
-        self.revert('Only owner of the account can request refund') if token_balances[_to] < _amount:
+        self.revert('You are not allowed to request refund') if token_balances[_to] < _amount:
         self.revert('Not enough balance')